SunsetRiders/barebones-typescript-backend/README.md

-# ts-backend
+# VMWare Testdrive UI Provider
-A typescript backend project
+VMware UI Provider project to compose information from other microservices.